SAP Articles

 Resource Allocation Planning Frameworks

-Resource allocation planning isn’t just about plugging people into tasks—it’s about balancing workload, optimizing efficiency, and avoiding bottlenecks.
+Resource allocation planning is not just about plugging people into tasks—it’s about balancing workload, optimizing efficiency, and avoiding bottlenecks.
 Get it wrong, and your SAP project drags on for months.
 PMI found that 35% of project failures happen due to poor resource planning.

 Here are the frameworks that actually work in SAP projects.